-200-180=A 179-160=B 160-150=C less than 150 Failure of Class Assignments points are earned for correct information, effort and quality of work-completeness-timeliness and as defined under the evaluation section of syllabus.
+200-180=A 179-160=B Points less than 160 result in failure of Class Assignments points are earned for correct information, effort and quality of work-completeness-timeliness and as defined under the evaluation section of syllabus.
+Missing Assignments: Students are expected to do all assignments, any assignments not completed may result in class failure.
 Late Assignments: